uhasker/getting-things-done-in-next-js/src/chapter6/02-pages-and-layouts.md

 Go to `http://localhost:3000/about` and you will see the new page.

-> From now on we will stop prefixing everything with `src/app` and simply talk assume that you are always in `src/app`.
+> From now on we will stop prefixing everything with `src/app` and simply assume that you are always in `src/app`.
 > For example, if we tell you to create a file `task/route.ts` you should actually create the file at `src/app/task/route.ts`.

 ### Layouts